PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 There are several variants of the `HTTPServer.launch` functions which permit one or more servers to be started.
 These functions abstract the inner workings of the HTTPServer object and provide a more streamlined interface for server launching.

-The simpliest of these methods launches a single server with options:
+The simplest of these methods launches a single server with options:

 ``` swift
 public extension HTTPServer {